RaoulLuque/RustBoy/README.md

 # RustBoy

-A Gameboy Emulator written in Rust using wgpu, wgsl, and winit.
+A Game Boy Emulator written in Rust using wgpu, wgsl, and winit.
 The app also runs in the web using WASM.

 ## Resources and Tutorials Used